GSA-TTS/FAC-transition-site/src/_collections/tribal/01-landing.md

 image: walkthrough_01.png
 ---

-Your submission will begin with the fac.gov app homepage.
+You will begin on the fac.gov app homepage.
 To search for a Tribal audit, you will need to sign in using [Login.gov](http://login.gov).